leo-bogert/eac-crc/README.md

 # Exit code

-The exit code is equal to the exit code of "shncat -q -e (filename of WAV audio)"
+The exit code is zero upon success and non-zero upon failure.

+Upon failure, the exit code of shncat or rhash might be returned.
+Shncat is piped to rhash and bash option "pipefail" is used to obtain the exit code.
+For determining which exit code is returned upon failure, read up the "pipefail" bash option.

 # Author: